We're counting down to the last free Oracle Java 8 update - what's your plan?

 Azul product releases align with Oracle’s and OpenJDK’s general availability for releases of Java SE.
 Azul customers have access to bug fixes, enhancements, and quarterly and emergency security updates.

-Azul’s commercial product releases are designated with one of three different support lifecycles: Long Term Support (LTS), Medium Term Support (MTS), or Short Term Support (STS):
+Azul’s commercial product releases are designated with one of two different support lifecycles: Long Term Support (LTS) and Medium Term Support (MTS)

 The table below details the class of support lifecycle for each existing and planned JDK release for Azul’s products, in addition to the expected availability of public updates and the lifecycle of Oracle’s commercial Java support offerings:

-For further information about the changes to the Java SE release cadence, Oracle’s announced support offerings, and further detail regarding Azul’s LTS, MTS, and STS releases, visit https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-enterprise-java-support-options/.
+For further information about the changes to the Java SE release cadence, Oracle’s announced support offerings, and further detail regarding Azul’s LTS and MTS releases, visit https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-enterprise-java-support-options/.

 Azul offers community versions of Zulu, Azul’s certified builds of OpenJDK, for all releases of Java SE.
 Azul makes no assurances as to the availability or support lifecycle for the community versions of Zulu.
 Zulu community builds may be downloaded from https://www.azul.com/downloads/zulu/ for enterprise use, and from https://www.azul.com/downloads/zulu-embedded/ for embedded use.